Owenll66/Owenll66.github.io/blog-decisionStump.md

 ## Background

 I encountered this code when I was studying in the university on a machine learning course.
-I was intrigued by the succinct and concise code which was provided by my professor.
+I was intrigued by the succinct and concise code which was provided by my professor and I personally translated it in to python.
 It applies some mathematics and may look scary to understand at the first sight.
-However, you will find out the elegance of the code after you understand it.
+However, you will find out the elegance of the code after you comprehend it.

+## Why decision stump for boosting algorithms?
+When it comes to boosting algorithms, we have to talks about weak learners.
+Weak learners are algorithms in classification which can achieve slightly better than 50% accuracy.
+Boosting algorithms basically combine those weak learners and train them by using training data to learn the appropriate weights of each weak learner, to produce a strong classifier with high accuracy.
+A decision stump is a decision tree with only one depth (Please refer to decision tree algorithm).

 ## Matlab
 ```matlab